Decision API before software acts

 Usually when monthly volume approaches or exceeds 200,000 decisions, when multi-team governance is required, or when procurement/compliance controls need custom contract terms.

-Modeled estimate: Typical payback targets assume one queue with 3,000-5,000 policy decisions/month.
-Base-case labor impact is often $6k-$9k/month before dispute-loss reduction.
+Modeled estimate: Typical adoption starts with one product or internal workflow creating 3,000-5,000 decision records/month.
+Base-case review-time impact is often $6k-$9k/month before error-rate reduction.
 Production runtime starts on API Starter, API Team, or API Enterprise.

-Use assumption-based queue math before commercial commit so upside and spend stay explicit.
+Use assumption-based decision-volume math before commercial commit so upside and spend stay explicit.

-Estimate monthly labor effect for one policy queue and compare it against your selected plan cost.
+Estimate monthly review-time effect for one decision boundary and compare it against your selected plan cost.

-Formula: hours saved = (decisions/month × avg handle minutes ÷ 60) × reduction%; labor savings = hours saved × loaded hourly cost; net impact = labor savings - plan cost.
+Formula: hours saved = (records/month × avg review minutes ÷ 60) × reduction%; labor savings = hours saved × loaded hourly cost; net impact = labor savings - plan cost.

 Hours saved / month 0 h